uccser/cs-unplugged/csunplugged/topics/content/en/kidbots/unit-plan/lessons/rescue-mission.md

 # Rescue Mission

-{image file-path="img/topics/unplugged-programming-icon.png" alt="Students standing around a large checkerboard grid." caption="This example is a starter lesson with an object in the middle.
-The girl on the white square is "The Bot", the girl at the back is "The Programmer" and the boy in the green and gold is the Tester."}
+{image file-path="img/topics/unplugged-programming-icon.png" alt="Students standing around a large checkerboard grid." caption="true"}

+This example is a starter lesson with an object in the middle.
+The girl on the white square is 'The Bot', the girl at the back is 'The Programmer' and the boy in the green and gold is 'The Tester'.

+{image end}

 ## Key questions